LaminarAI/LLM-Procedural-Narrative-Drift/2_Findings.md

 ## Summary of Results

-Across 10 controlled tests on five major LLM platforms, the same conversational exploit pattern produced consistent, high-risk outcomes.
+Across 15 controlled tests on five major LLM platforms, the same conversational exploit pattern produced consistent, high-risk outcomes.

 - **Progressive escalation:** Once the targeted behavioral state was induced, responses evolved from neutral or cautious to increasingly unsafe, with greater procedural depth and specificity, even without explicit requests for prohibited content.
 - **Persistence and reentry:** The altered behavioral state persisted across topic changes.
 Brief diversion followed by an anchor phrase consistently reactivated the unsafe state, often at equal or higher intensity.
 - **Motivation profile:** All tests demonstrated a strong willingness to assist.
 In over half of the runs, this escalated into amplified enthusiastic compliance, where the model proactively enriched delivery with persuasive energy that increased both engagement and memorability.
 - **Cross-model consistency:** The trajectory reproduced in GPT-4o, GPT-5, Claude Sonnet 4, Gemini 2.5 Flash, and Gemini 2.5 Pro, with only minor variation in lock-in speed.
-- **Run profile:** Lock-in occurred within 4 to 20 prompts (median 12).
+- **Run profile:** Lock-in occurred within 1 to 18 prompts (median 4).
 Each test completed within 15 to 45 minutes.
 Success rate was 100%
+- **Ongoing research** has focused on optimizing the induction methodology, significantly reducing the median from 12 to 4 prompts required to achieve a Tier 4 state across all model families.
+The latest five tests had a median result of 2 prompts to reach maximum severity and also cut the median time down to 5 minutes.

 **Public materials exclude any step sequences, prompt wording, or phrasing that could enable reconstruction.**